What is entrepreneurship all about?

 - Is there anyone in your team, you would not hire today considering all the information you have about that person?

-If you answer “yes” to any such question, the next set of questions would become most important:
+If you answer “yes” to any such question, the next set of questions would be even more important:

 - Why are you offering that product today?